tmux-plugins/tpm/README.md

 - updates plugin(s)

 `prefix + alt + u`
-- uninstall plugins that are not on the plugin list
+- remove/uninstall plugins not on the plugin list

 ### More plugins